stedavkle/personal-site/md/posts/hn-thoughts/index.md

 title: "A Student's Perspective on Hacker News - Jacob Strieb"
 author: Jacob Strieb
 date: May 14, 2020
-description: My favorite and least favorite parts of Hacker News.
+description: My favorite and least favorite parts of Hacker News through high school and college ...
-...